neoforged/.github/primers/26.2/index.md

         - `drawIndexedIndirect` - Draws the indexed data to the buffer using the indirect API.
         - `draw` parameter order for the four `int`s are as follows: the vertex count, instance count, first vertex, and the first instance for fetching vertex attributes
         - `drawIndirect` - Draws the vertex data to the buffer using the indirect API.
+        - `multiDrawIndexed` - Draws the indexed data using an interleaved multi-draw call.
+        - `multiDraw` - Draws the vertex data using an interleaved multi-draw call.
         - `$RenderArea` - A rectangle defining where the pass can write data to.
     - `RenderPassBackend` is no longer `AutoCloseable`
         - `isClosed` is removed